 Posted on March 02 2018

-Named for their beautiful dark-blue skin underneath their lustrous wool, the story of Bluefaced Leicester sheep is also the story of how England contributed to a revolution in livestock breeding.
+Named for their beautiful gray-blue skin underneath their lustrous wool, the story of Bluefaced Leicester sheep is also the story of how England contributed to a revolution in livestock breeding.
 Read on, and learn all about how the family tree of this amazing sheep contributed to the sheep breeding techniques we still use today!

 In medieval Europe, sheep of all kinds were valued for both meat and wool, but it was long staple wool that was most sought after for making clothing, blankets, and other woolen goods.
 Prior to the development of Merino sheep, England was known both for the quality the wool gathered from its various long-wooled sheep and also as the primary wool-producing country in Western Europe.
 Although sheep have been on the British Isles since the Bronze Age, the long-wooled sheep that were popular in medieval England are thought to be descendants of sheep brought up to England by the Romans at some point during Roman rule of the British Isles in the first century C.E.

 However, England wouldn’t hold on to its status as top wool-producer towards the end of the Middle Ages.
 Once Spain began to develop Merino sheep, they also began to replace England as the primary producer of wool in Europe.
 Merino wool was considered to be the superior wool, and England had no opportunity to get Merino sheep of its own to compete with Spain.
 As previously mentioned in our Merino Wool article, at this time in history the export of Merino sheep from Spain was punishable by death.
 So, what was England to do?